cornish-tools/cornish-spellchecker/README.md

 Copyright (c) 2023 Cornish Tools, Akademi Kernewek

 The main part of the spell-checker is derived from the Akademi Kernewek word list provided by the Cornish Language Office, released under Creative Commons Attribution NonCommercial 4.0.
-As such, this spell-checker is released under the same license and is released without warranty:
+This spell-checker is released under the same license <https://creativecommons.org/licenses/by-nc/4.0/>.

-The software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 # Bibliography